17 Small Things You Can Do to Help Endangered Species

-This is just a generally responsible thing to do, but it can also affect local wildlife and endangered species, considering the many ways that litter can disrupt habitats and animals' wellbeing.
-For example, discarded gum can be consumed by birds and kill them.
-Discarded food can cause dietary issues for animals.
+This is just a generally responsible thing to do, but it can also affect local wildlife and endangered species, considering the many ways that litter can disrupt habitats and animals' well-being.
+For example, certain types of litter can poison and injure birds.
+And discarded food can cause dietary issues for other animals.
 Be sure you're throwing out trash where it belongs.

 Grow native plants.

 A direct way to help protect endangered species is to ensure you only plant species that are native to your local area.
-While they might look nice, exotic plants can introduce invasive species and unleash havoc on the local plant population, killing off vulnerable species who depend on plants for food.
+While they might look nice, exotic plants can unleash havoc on the local plant population, killing off vulnerable species who depend on plants for food.
 Check out the Native Plant Conservation Campaign to learn how to plant local.